Register by October 31 and save $500 per person

-This 10-day educational excursion to Iran, designed by The Nation for a small group of progressives, allows travelers to explore this fascinating country in the company of one of Iran’s most experienced guides.
-Travelers will tour four of Iran’s important cities—Tehran, Shiraz, Isfahan, and Kashan—visiting Iran’s preeminent museums, bazaars, and most significant religious and historical sites.
+This 12-day educational excursion to Iran, designed by The Nation for a small group of progressives, allows travelers to visit some of Iran’s important cities—Tehran, Isfahan, Kashan, and Shiraz —while exploring preeminent museums, bazaars, and most significant religious and historical sites.

 Previous participants agree that Iran is a fascinating place to visit, that its people are especially hospitable and generous, and that our travelers were treated with kindness and respect.
 The purpose of this trip is educational, not political.
 Our objective is to experience firsthand the culture and history of this important yet largely unfamiliar country.

 - Learn about the ancient art form of carpet weaving and how it is a reflection of Persian history and culture during a visit to the Carpet Museum of Iran.